cecilitse/product-owner-upskilling-challenges/06-building-api/README.md

 ### List all activities

-Let's get focused on implementing the Version 1 of the API.
+Let's focus on implementing the Version 1 of the API.
 First step, implement the listing of all the activities.

 Find back the SQL query from previous SQL exercise and implement the endpoint in the `v1` namespace.